Get a Freshly Painted Front Door in 6 Easy Steps

 That is usually a good idea.
 I did not prime since I knew what type of paint was used before (by me).

-Can you paint a front door without removing it?
+Can I paint my front door without removing it?

 Yes, you can!
-In fact, I prefer it that way.
+In fact, most painters prefer it that way.

-Should you use a brush or a roller?
+Should I use a brush or a roller?

-I use a 4-inch foam roller and a brush—a crafting paintbrush with soft bristles, to be exact.
+I use a 4-inch foam roller and a brush—a crafting paintbrush with soft bristles.

 The soft bristles ensure a super smooth finish with no brush strokes showing.

-What color should you paint the edges/sides of the door?
+What color should I paint the edges/sides of the door?

-The green I used already looked pretty good after one coat but perfect after a second coat.
+Your paint job might look pretty good after one coat but it will look perfect after a second coat of paint.

-Depending on the color you are using, you might need more than two coats.
+Depending on the color you are using, you might even need more than two coats.

 Once you are satisfied with the coverage, you can carefully remove all the painter’s tape.